treeman/mining-incorporated/README.md

 Next steps:

-2. Handle current floor inside gui instead of inside world
-    * floor in AreaSelection (also needs an iterator over positions)
 3. Refactor world task handling.
     * Have tasks coming in, need to handle them.
+        Need pathfinding to check if it's possible.
     * Handle tasks as unique pointers, not shared.
 4. Refactor world.
     * Pathfinding in level/dimension, possibly other things.